My HOME directory is full!#

 OSError: [Errno 28] No space left on device

-But when you check your storage quotas using user_info, you seem to be well under quota for all of your directories!
+But when you check your storage quotas using The user_info command, you seem to be well under quota for all of your directories!

 In this scenario, it is usually because you are running this program on a login node, the program was writing to /tmp/, and /tmp/ filled up.
 If you are on a login node, then /tmp/ is quite small (and is shared by everyone):